TrevorShelby/Mao-Online/protocol.md

 #The Game

 ##Turn Order
-Although not strictly a part of the protocol, it is still important that there be a standard for figuring out who goes first and who goes after who.
+Although not strictly a part of the protocol, it is still important that there is a standard for figuring out who goes first and who goes after who.
 And it is up to the client application to communicate this turn order to its user.
-So, the player who has joined before all other players is the one who goes first.
+So, the player who has joined the table before all other players is the one who goes first.
 Clockwise from each player is the player who joined soonest after them, unless they were last to join, in which case a full rotation has been made.

 ##Card Groups
 Cards can be in one of two card groups: hands or piles.
 Cards can also be retrieved or put into the deck, however, the deck itself is not card group, rather it is something that randomly generates cards (this is to prevent card-counting clients).
 A player can view cards that are in their own hand (each player gets one), as well as how many cards are in everyone else's hands.
-Players may move cards to and from their own hand, but not anyone else's.
 The other type of card group, piles, have their cards visible to all players.
 The first pile is always the discard pile, a pile which no player owns.
+Players may move cards from and to their own hand, a pile, and the deck.

 ##Accusation
 During play, one player may accuse another (or even themselves) of breaking a rule.
 Play cannot continue until the accusation has been settled (players can still talk to each other though).
-In order for an accusation to be settled, one of two things must happen.
-Either the accused player accepts the accusation, or the accusing playing cancels the accusation.
+In order for an accusation to be settled, one of two things must happen: either the accused player accepts the accusation, or the accusing playing cancels the accusation.

 ##Winning
-For a player to win a round of Mao, they need to play the last card from their hand.
-Once they do these, a timer of ten seconds begins.
+For a player to win a round of Mao, they need to first play the last card from their hand.
+Once they do this, a timer of ten seconds begins.
 During this time, which is known as "last chance", players can only talk and accuse the winning player of breaking a rule.
 Once the timer hits zero seconds, that player wins the round.
 However, if a player accuses the winning player, that timer pauses.
-And if the winning player then accepts the accusation, they'll forfeit their potential victory (they can still win later in the round).
+And if the winning player then accepts the accusation, they will forfeit that potential victory (they can still win later in the round).
 Alternatively, if the accusing player decides to cancel the accusation, the timer resumes.
 Once a player has won, the victorious player creates a new rule in secret, and a new round begins.